Pints, Pounds, & Pâté

 What to Wear in Europe

 Wondering how you look stylish on a trip to Europe, while being comfortable enough to walk around *all day everyday* for 10 days?
-It's a hard nut to crack, but after 6 trips "across the pond" over 4 years, I'm starting to feel confident!
+It's a hard nut to crack, but after 6 trips "across the pond" over 4 years, I do consider myself an expert.

 I've collected some "go-to" outfits that are chic and stylish, without being uncomfortable.
 Who knew that combination existed?
 I certainly didn't - and you'll note you won't be seeing any pictures from my first trip to Europe, because I've metaphorically burned all the the ones with me in them.